 Takeaways from the 2018 ILG Conference

-In early August, several of our experts in affirmative action and workforce compliance joined the federal contractor compliance community at #TheHappiestILGonEarth in Anaheim.
+In early August, several of our experts in affirmative action planning and workforce compliance joined the federal contractor compliance community at #TheHappiestILGonEarth in Anaheim.
 This is the second in a 3-part series capturing what we learned from sessions led by OFCCP leaders and other compliance and diversity experts.

 When compliance experts gather, the focus is usually on negative consequences.